-- Cash-flow Adequacy.
-The sponsor favors companies with recent earnings and operating cash-flow significantly higher than the dividends paid as of the company's most recent financial reporting period. - Balance Sheet.
-The sponsor favors companies that possess overall financial strength and exhibit balance sheet improvements relative to their peers and the marketplace. - Valuation.
-The sponsor favors companies whose valuations appear to be attractive based on measures such as price-to-earnings, price-tobook and price-to-cash flow. - Industry Leadership.
-The sponsor favors companies that possess a strong competitive position among their domestic and global peers. - Growth.
-The sponsor favors companies with a history of (and prospects for) above average growth of dividends, sales and earnings. - Profitability.
-The sponsor favors companies with a history of consistent and high profitability as measured by return-on-assets, return-on equity, gross margin and net margin.
+- Valuation.
+The sponsor may screen for reasonably valued companies based on measures such as price-to-earnings, price-to-book and price-to-cash flow. - Growth.
+The sponsor may screen for companies with a history of better than average growth of revenues, earnings and dividends (if applicable). - Profitability.
+The sponsor may screen for companies with a history of consistent and high profitability as measured by return-on-assets, return-on equity, gross margin and net margin. - Liquidity.
+The sponsor may screen for companies whose shares may not trade frequently enough to be able to be included in a portfolio.